Gaurav-Wankhede/AegisIDE/core/workflow/update.md

 # /update - 7-Schema Manual Update (Fallback)

+_This workflow is defined canonically under `core/workflow/update.md`.
+IDEs such as Windsurf surface the same workflow via `.windsurf/workflow/update.md`, so path references should be interpreted through that mount when executed inside the IDE._

 ## Purpose
 Manually update all 7 essential schemas when autonomous real-time updates fail or are missed.
 This is a fallback mechanism - real-time updates should happen automatically during /next execution.